nrajyaguru/sample-work/Materials/Atlassian/Browser Coding/Browser coding.md

 ins and outs of vanilla JavaScript (ES6+) including page life cycle events

-Javascript focused, promises

-Can you explain what promises are in Javascript?
+prepfully.com/practice-interviews

 What's the difference between undefined and null?

-prepfully.com/practice-interviews

-develop the given problem statement using any frontend framework (recursive)

 About javascript prototype, this scope.

 Why would you chose let over var, const over let

 The decimal to 7 based conversion.

-Prepare the recursion.

 A robot game. not very difficult.